Adaptive noise cancelling: Adaptive noise cancelling and active noise control

-Adaptive Noise Cancelling is not to be confused with active noise control.
-These terms refer to different areas of scientific investigation in two different disciplines and the term noise has a different meaning in the two contexts.
+Adaptive noise cancelling is not the same as active noise control.
+These terms refer to different areas of scientific investigation in two different disciplines.
+The term noise has a different meaning in the two contexts.

-Active noise control is a method in acoustics to reduce unwanted sound in physical spaces and an area of research that preceded the development of adaptive noise cancelling.
+Active noise control is a method in acoustics to reduce unwanted sound in physical spaces and is an area of research that preceded the development of adaptive noise cancelling.
 The term noise is used here with its common meaning of unwanted audible sound.
+The first patent for a noise control system——was granted to inventor Paul Lueg in 1936.
+The patent described how to cancel sinusoidal tones in ducts by phase-advancing the wave and canceling arbitrary sounds in the region around a loudspeaker by inverting the polarity.

-As explained above, adaptive noise cancelling is a technique used in communication and control to reduce the effect of additive interference corrupting an electric or electromagnetic target signal.
-In this context noise refers to such interference and the two terms are used interchangeably.
-In the book by Widrow and Stearns the relevant chapter is in fact entitled "Adaptive Interference Cancelling".
-However, adaptive noise cancelling is the term that prevailed and is now in common usage.
+Adaptive noise cancelling is a technique used in communication and control to reduce the effect of additive interference corrupting an electric or electromagnetic target signal.
+In this context, noise refers to such interference and the two terms are used interchangeably.

-After its development in signal processing, the adaptive noise-cancelling approach was also adopted in active noise control, for example in some (but not all), noise-cancelling headphones.
-So the two areas in fact significantly intersect.
-Nevertheless, active noise control is just one of the many applications of adaptive noise cancelling and, conversely, adaptive noise cancelling is just one technique used in the field of active noise control.
+After its development in signal processing, the adaptive noise-cancelling approach was also adopted in active noise control, for example, in some noise-cancelling headphones.
+The two areas significantly intersect.
+Nevertheless, active noise control is just one of the many applications of adaptive noise cancelling, and conversely, adaptive noise cancelling is just one of the techniques used in the field of active noise control.

+In the field of acoustics, the term adaptive noise cancelling has now been adopted to refer specifically to the cancellation of physical noise.
+In the field of engineering, the term adaptive noise cancelling continues to have a more general meaning, where it can refer to the reduction of interference corrupting a target signal in any medium.